-^a These amounts represent only discretionary programs funded by the L-HHS-ED appropriations bill; appropriations for mandatory programs are excluded, as are related agency discretionary appropriations that are funded in other appropriations bills.
+^a These amounts represent only discretionary programs funded by the L-HHS-ED appropriations bill; appropriations for mandatory programs are excluded, as are discretionary appropriations for related agencies that are also funded in part by other appropriations bills.

 ^b The FY2002 amounts are based on P.L.
 107-116, P.L.
 107-117, and P.L.
 107-206.